 Getting your business off the ground takes hard work and perseverance.
 Like many other entrepreneurs, you’ve presumably invested a bulk of money into your business; so much in fact, that you may currently owe creditors.
-Many small business owners take out loans to jump start their business which can be a practical approach to getting off the ground.
+Many small business owners take out personal loans to jump start their business which can be a practical approach to getting off the ground.
 However, not every owner has a disciplined approach to paying back debt.
 For example, many entrepreneurs borrow too much money and are unable to repay it.
 Additionally, a business can get off to a rocky start or encounter an economic rough patch.
 In these circumstances, debt can spiral out of control and become a large burden on both you and your business.
 If you’re a business owner who is struggling, here are five surefire ways to get your small business out of debt and back on track.

 5 Ways to Get Your Small Business Out of Debt